 Blackwood Family Medicine knows these topics are not always easy to broach or you may feel embarrassed asking an important question.
-We wants all of our female patients to feel comfortable chatting with our practitioners about any subject.
+We want all of our female patients to feel comfortable chatting with our practitioners about any subject.
 The only way to get the proper treatment is to be completely honest with your primary physician.
-We offer a safe, non-judgemental environment to all patients.
+We offer a safe, non-judgmental environment to all patients.

 Over the past 20 years, Blackwood Family Medicine has developed long-standing professional relationships with many medical, psychological, and counseling specialists in the Virginia Beach and Hampton Roads area.
 Whenever it is needed, we will work diligently to get you referred to the best specialist for your needs.

 Our practitioners are happy to perform pregnancy testing for our existing female patients, however we provide limited prenatal care.
 We can recommend you to highly skilled obstetricians in the area to meet your pregnancy term requirements.
 If you have general health concerns or other wellness needs while pregnant, our physicians are able to treat you as needed.